 The answer still is the Father’s Heart of God.
 But you may want some tools to help you get there.

 In addition, read any of Brennan Manning’s books.
-Those are probably already in your local library.
+Those are probably already in your local public library.

 And don’t be afraid to get further counseling.
 The Basels offer it.
 Your healing is important.
 The Father’s heart can and will heal you.
 You are not unworthy of healing even if you have to put some extra work in.
 This is the shame message inside your head, right?
 You are too broken to even be fixed by counseling.
 Or other people don’t need counseling but I do so something is seriously wrong with me.
 Both are lies and reek of shame.
 Stop.
 Starting counseling is the beginning of loving yourself.
 And you are a worthy one.